 Understand that just because you choose to stop buying these things for a while doesn't mean you will never have them again.
 It just means you're taking a break to save money and get your home costs under control.

 4. Rent out a room in your house

-Another quick way to make cash and stop being house poor is to find a roommate.
+Another quick way to make cash and stop overspending on your house is to find a roommate.
 Not only can you charge rent, but you can also split up the bills such as electricity, cable, and water.